szstonelee/gointernal/scheduler.md

 For Timer, [referenced from the article - Illustrated Tales of Go Runtime Scheduler](https://medium.com/@ankur_anand/illustrated-tales-of-go-runtime-scheduler-74809ef6d19b), we can treat timer something similiar to network I/O. [You can dive deeper from the implementation of Go timer](https://blog.gopheracademy.com/advent-2016/go-timers/).

-If the runtime has chance, it will re-schedule the returned un-blocked task which are triggered by timer, network I/O, regular file I/O.
+If the runtime has chance, it will re-schedule the returned un-blocked task which has been triggered by timer, network I/O, regular file I/O.

 When will the runtime have chance to check?
 Any Go system call like runtime.Gosched() will do that.